-In the context of AFJROTC program operations, the ASI works for and reports to the SASI.
+In the context of Air Force Junior ROTC program operations, the ASI is supervised by the SASI.
 In most units, they are responsible for the Leadership Education portion of the curriculum.
 This includes drill and ceremonies, principles of leadership and management, and communication skills.
 They assist the SASI in teaching Aerospace Science, particularly those areas where they have special competence because of their experience and training.
 They may give or grade tests, give career and performance counseling, and supervise cadet corps activities.
 They are also involved in the enrollment and co-curricular activities described in question 7.
 Typically, the ASIs are appointed Military Property Custodians and are responsible for uniforms and equipment and for other administrative matters.
-They wear their Air Force uniform while performing AFJROTC duties.
+They wear their Air Force uniform while performing Air Force Junior ROTC duties.
 The instructors, although not on active duty, are still working in and managing a military-type unit.
-The same NCO-officer, subordinate-supervisor relationship which existed on active duty must be maintained in the AFJROTC unit.
-Only those NCOs who can support the objectives of AFJROTC and give their full loyalty, support, and cooperation to the SASI in achieving goals should apply.
-For further information, refer to AFJROTCI 36-2010, Air Force Junior Reserve Officer Training Corps
+The same NCO-officer, subordinate-supervisor relationship which existed on active duty must be maintained in the Air Force Junior ROTC unit.
+Only those NCOs who can support the objectives of Air Force Junior ROTC and give their full loyalty, support, and cooperation to the SASI in achieving goals should apply.
+For further information, refer to AFJROTCI 36-2010, Air Force Junior Reserve Officer Training Corps.

 9. For whom do the instructors work?

-Instructors are employees of the school, but are certified to teach AFJROTC by the Air Force.
-Instructors are responsible to both the school authorities and Air Force ROTC for the conduct of the program.
-The SASI works for the principal and is the direct supervisor of the ASI (in the context all things AFJROTC).
-The school and each instructor mutually agrees on the length of the instructor’s contract (not less than 10 months per year).
+Instructors are employees of the school, but are certified to teach Air Force Junior ROTC by the Air Force.
+Instructors are responsible to both the school authorities and Air Force Junior ROTC for the conduct of the program.
+The SASI works for the principal and is the direct supervisor of the ASI (in the context all things Air Force Junior ROTC).
+The school and each instructor mutually agree on the length of the instructor’s contract (not less than 10 months per year).
 Even though the instructor’s contract is with the school, the Air Force reserves the right to remove instructors from the program through decertification action if their performance or conduct is found to be unsatisfactory.

-10. May the instructors teach non-AFJROTC subjects, such as math or social studies?
+10. May the instructors teach non-Air Force Junior ROTC subjects, such as math or social studies?

-No. AFJROTC instructors perform only those duties connected with the instruction, operation, and administration of the AFJROTC program.
-Individuals employed as AFJROTC instructors will not perform duties or teach classes in any discipline other than AFJROTC-directed curriculum.
-However, this provision is not intended to preclude AFJROTC instructors from serving on committees or performing other routine duties that are rotated regularly among other teachers in the school.
+No. Air Force Junior ROTC instructors perform only those duties connected with the instruction, operation, and administration of the AFJROTC program.
+Individuals employed as Air Force Junior ROTC instructors will not perform duties or teach classes in any discipline other than AFJROTC-directed curriculum.
+However, this provision is not intended to preclude Air Force Junior ROTC instructors from serving on committees or performing other routine duties that are rotated regularly among other teachers in the school.

 11. What is the relationship of the instructors to other members of the faculty?

 The SASI and ASI are members of the faculty and teach an integral part of the school’s curriculum.
 They are subject to the many of the same assignments and duties as other teachers (such as lunchroom monitor) and usually receive the same benefits of sick leave, holidays, and vacations as do the other teachers.
-Some states/school districts may require the SASI and ASI to be certified as high school teachers above and beyond the basic AFJROTC instructor certification.
-AFJROTC recommends that the SASI and ASI work toward those certifications.
+Some states/school districts may require the SASI and ASI to be certified as high school teachers above and beyond the basic Air Force Junior ROTC instructor certification.
+Air Force Junior ROTC recommends that the SASI and ASI work toward those certifications.
 In some states, the ASI is permitted to teach military subjects without certification and may serve as a classroom assistant without being teacher certified by the state.
 See the web page called “JROTC Certifications by State.”

 12. What pay does the instructor receive?

-Instructors receive, as a minimum, an amount equal to the difference between active duty retired pay (this calculation also applies to ANG/AFRES under age 60) and the total compensation they would receive if ordered to active duty.
-Active duty pay includes base pay, housing allowance (based on ZIP code), subsistence allowance, clothing allowance (NCOs), and variable housing allowance.
+Instructors receive, as a minimum, an amount equal to the difference between active duty retired pay (this calculation also applies to retired ANG/AFRES members) and the total compensation they would receive if ordered to active duty.
+Active duty pay includes base pay, housing allowance (based on ZIP code of employing school), subsistence allowance, clothing allowance (NCOs), and COLA, if applicable.
 This is computed on a monthly basis, and then multiplied by the length of the contract.

-For example: Assume your total active duty compensation to be $7000 and your retired pay to be $3000 monthly (ANG/AFRES under 60 not drawing retirement income must still use this method):
+For example: Assume your total active duty compensation to be $7000 and your retired pay (or active duty equivalent retired pay for ANG/AFRES retirees) to be $3000 monthly:

 Pay & Allowances $7000